 Grant’s got a REAL log cabin in his front Garden.

 How did he manage that?

 Grant’s Log Cabin spent a fair few years as the Gillies and Mackay Office (the good ol’ days) until we built our new show area.
-Now that Grant has a family, his Log Cabin is namely for sleepovers and parties of course!
+Now that Grant has a family, his Log Cabin is mainly for sleepovers (and parties, of course!)

-Over the years we have been asked to make REAL log cabins, but people are quickly discouraged with the time they take and evidently the cost involved.
+Over the years we have been asked to make REAL log cabins, but people are quickly discouraged by the time they take and evidently the cost involved.

 Although there are many Interlocking Log wholesalers on the market, we’re going to focus on TUIN – given their close relationship with Cath in the office. 😉